SAPInsideTrackBrisbane/sitbne-site-generator/README.md

 ### Authors

 Each post can reference the author of the post, if the author is not set the default author will be used; which is controlled by the _blogAuthorId_ property in _SiteConfig.js_.
-All authors, including the default author (aka _blodAuthorId_) must have an author JSON file.
+All authors, including the default author (aka _blogAuthorId_) must have an author JSON file.
 These JSON files MUST be stored in a folder names ```authors```, for Gatsby to parse them correctly.
 The location of this ```authors``` folder can be controlled by the _blogAuthorDir_ property in _SiteConfig.js_.
 It IS possible to have the ```authors``` folder inside the  _blogPostDir_ folder.

 ## License